*Updated 2024

 Around 70% of American adults identify as “binge-watchers.”
-Thanks to the pandemic, streaming has become an increasingly popular and mainstream activity.
-Binging, when it comes to TV, is usually defined as watching a number of episodes of a single TV show in quick succession.
-Binge-watching tends to instill a mixture of pleasure and self-hatred in most people who partake; for example, 37% of Netflix subscribers have admitted to binge-watching a series while at work.
-Binge-watching a show you love can be a delightful experience, yet hours go by without your having accomplished anything productive – which most people beat themselves up for later.
-So, is this newly celebrated tradition one that should be preserved, or are there side effects of binge-watching that may be undesirable?
+Binge-watching tends to instill a mixture of pleasure and self-hatred in most people who partake; binge-watching a show you love can be a delightful experience, yet hours go by without your having accomplished anything productive – which most people beat themselves up for later.
+So, is this celebrated tradition one that should be preserved, or are there side effects of binge-watching that may be undesirable (like for the 37% of Netflix subscribers have admitted to binge-watching a series while at work)?

 Here are three arguments in favor of binge-watching, and three arguments against it.